 - It can be hard to keep track of your kid(s).

-I would turn my head and lose sight of Adam in an instant as he darted off to something else.
+I would turn my head and lose sight of A. in an instant as he darted off to something else.
 I think it would be hard to keep track of multiple siblings.